satsuki-chan/ananov_tsclust_graph06/README.md

-# Scatter plots graphs of the comparissions of the Modern Portfolio Theory (MPT) variables from Mexican equity funds (from 31-12-2010 to 31-12-2015), grouped by the CORT clustering analysis.
+# Scatter graphs of the comparissions of the Modern Portfolio Theory (MPT) variables from Mexican equity funds (from 31-12-2010 to 31-12-2015), grouped by the CORT clustering analysis.

 ## R version 3.2.3 (2015-12-10) -- "Wooden Christmas-Tree"
 Platform: x86_64-suse-linux-gnu (64-bit)